dragontho/door_lock/README.md

 ```

 ### How to use lock.py
-The lock.py controls the motors of the servo, PIR sensor, and push button.
+The lock.py controls the motors of the servo, ultrasound sensor, and push button.
-- Make connections to pins
+- Make connections to pins on raspberry pi
     - Motor: 7
     - LED 1: 13
     - LED 2: 15
     - PIR Sensor: 37
+- Make connections to pins on arduino
+    - Trigger: 7
+    - Echo: 6
 ```
 python3 lock.py
 ```